Elisworlddeve/APPLECOREDEPENDANCIES/README.md

-# silver-umbrella
+# APPLECOREDEPENDANCIES
-A eaglercraft tool / md file with literally every Relay avaliable since the official takedown
+An eaglercraft tool / md file with literally every Relay available since the official takedown.
+These also constantly track which are down

+## Avaliable Relays

+## How to make your own relay